ogradyc01/GoldenCheetah/UG_ChartTypes_Activities.md

       * if 'Stack' is checked and 'By Series' is NOT checked - all curves are plotted in one diagram, and the X-Axis is stretched over multiple lines

   * `Stack Zoom `- zooms the Y-Axis sizes for all diagrams (only takes effect if 'Show Stack' is checked)
-  * `Full Plot` - if checked, in addition to the curves, an additional diagram (containing all the curves of the ride data series) is displayed at the lower border of the 'Rides' view - with this you also get the ability to zoom into the X-Axis - the button for zooming are below the 'Full Plot' curve
+  * `Full Plot` - if checked, in addition to the curves, an additional diagram (containing all the curves of the ride data series) is displayed at the lower border of the 'Activities' view - with this you also get the ability to zoom into the X-Axis - the button for zooming are below the 'Full Plot' curve
   * `Overlay` - if checked, it adds a small overlay window to the diagram, in which selected interval data is displayed
   * `Grid` - if checked, it adds a grid to the chart